Academics |

 As the exams for Fall courses at Swansea take place in January following winter break, if you are only attending Swansea for the Fall semester, you will be able to have your exams proctored in the Education Abroad office at the corresponding time in January, however, if you enroll in the following subject areas, you must be physically present in Swansea in January to take the examinations:

-• Engineering
+- Engineering

-• Math
+- Math

-• Economics
+- Economics

-• Computer Science
+- Computer Science

-• Business
+- Business

-• Geography
+- Geography

 Review Swansea University’s website for more information regarding course offerings.
-The full list of undergraduate courses by subject is also available online here
+The full list of undergraduate courses by subject is also available online here.

-Major/Minor Information for UAlbany Students
+Course equivalency information for UAlbany Students

-Courses may also satisfy major and minor requirements, upon approval by the department.
+Courses may also satisfy major and minor requirements, with approval by the associated academic department(s).
+You may file a request to have additional courses approved for equivalency as necessary.

-All courses taken abroad count towards UAlbany General Elective credits.
+All courses successfully completed through this program abroad that are not assigned a specific UAlbany course equivalency will at least count as UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
-You may file a request to have additional courses approved for equivalency as necessary.

-Faculty
+Faculty |

-Accommodations
+Accommodations |

 Housing